George Child Villiers, 9th Earl of Jersey: Personal life

 Lord Jersey moved to Radier Manor in Jersey, where he lived with his third wife until his death on 9 August 1998.
-As his eldest son George died of a heart attack on 19 March 1998, several months before the Earls's death, he was succeeded by his grandson, William, succeeded as the 10th Earl.
+As his eldest son George died of a heart attack on 19 March 1998, several months before the Earl's death, his grandson, William, succeeded as the 10th Earl.
 His widow, the dowager Countess of Jersey, died in March 2005.